 Northern Illinois University

 MIDAS members may request up to $10,000 in total funds to supplement ongoing COVID-19 research.
 No pre-existing grant funding needs to be in place for these awards.
 Supplemental funding may be requested to cover publication costs, equipment, student salaries, or other small-scale cost in support of ongoing COVID-19 modeling research.
-Two projects were awarded on September 15, 2020.
+Two projects were awarded on September 15, and a further three projects were awarded on December 21, 2020.
+The final two projects were awarded on March 5, 2021.